-holds true and $\mathcal{J}_0(f) =0$ at any $f\in \mathcal{I} \left(j^\dag,g^\dag\right)$.
-The advantage is evident, because the minimizer $f_{\rho,\delta}$ satisfies the equation (see Theorem \ref{Projection} below).
-Due to formula (\ref{10-5-16ct3**}), the approach proves to be a modified variant of the Lavrentiev regularization (see, e.g., \cite{AlbRya06,BoHo16,HKR16,Taut02}) with implicit forward operator.
-Furthermore, for convenience in numerical analysis with the finite element methods we consider here the Tikhonov regularization.
+Due to formula (\ref{10-5-16ct3**}), the Tikhonov regularization approach under consideration with specific misfit term also appears as a variant of the Lavrentiev regularization (see, e.g., \cite{AlbRya06,BoHo16,HKR16,Taut02}).
+After some operator-theoretic settings and preliminary results in Section~2, concerning also the ill-posedness of the linear inverse problem under consideration, we apply in Section~3 the general theory of classical Tikhonov and Lavrentiev regularization for such problems yielding propositions on convergence and convergence rates for the regularized solutions in the infinite dimensional Hilbert spaces.
+However, for convenience in numerical analysis with the finite element methods introduced in Section~4 our focus is here on the extremal problem for minimizing the Tikhonov functional with Kohn-Vogelius misfit term and quadratic penalty.
 The use of different convex penalty terms, e.g. total variation, may be a work for us in future.

 Let $\mathcal{N}^h_f j_\delta$ and $\mathcal{D}^h_f g_\delta$ be corresponding approximations of the solution maps $\mathcal{N}_f j_\delta$ and $\mathcal{D}_f g_\delta$ in the finite dimensional space $\mathcal{V}^h_1$ of piecewise linear, continuous finite elements.
 We then consider the discrete regularized problem corresponding to $\left(\mathcal{P}_{\rho,\delta}\right)$, i.e., the following strictly convex minimization problem